TeaZea/Data-Cleaning-Examples/Mock SAS Data Cleaning/README.md

 ---

 ### Setup
-Simply [download both the .sas](https://github.com/TeaZea/Data-Cleaning-Examples/blob/main/Mock%20SAS%20Data%20Cleaning/mock%20SAS%20data%20clean.sas) and the [dataset](https://github.com/TeaZea/Data-Cleaning-Examples/blob/main/Mock%20SAS%20Data%20Cleaning/MOCK_DATA.csv), then upload the file into SAS Studio.
+Simply [download both the .sas](https://github.com/TeaZea/Data-Cleaning-Examples/blob/main/Mock%20SAS%20Data%20Cleaning/mock%20SAS%20data%20clean.sas) and the [dataset](https://github.com/TeaZea/Data-Cleaning-Examples/blob/main/Mock%20SAS%20Data%20Cleaning/MOCK_DATA.csv), then upload the files into SAS Studio.

 ---

 ### Quick Preamble
 The mock data shows duplicate POs attributed to different vendor numbers.
 In real world application, this would not be the case.
-The reason the mock code is like this is honestly it's too much of a hassle to put logic into the fake dataset to replicate the real world to a T. The program still does it's job of cleaning and sorting the data.
-The mock data is also quite larger than what would normally be used in a normalworld scenario.
+The reason the mock code is like this is that it's too much of a hassle to put logic into the fake dataset to replicate the real world to a T. The script still does it's job of cleaning and sorting the data.

 ---